isabella232/journeys.en/help/using/about/aboutinterface.md

 >[!NOTE]
 >
->To get the best out of the Journey orchestration feature, we recommend using Chrome as your Internet browser.
+>To get the best out of the Journey Orchestration feature, we recommend using Chrome as your Internet browser.

 ## Discovering the interface{#section_jsq_zr1_ffb}

-To access the Journey orchestration' interface, click the **Triggered Journeys** card from the home page of Campaign Standard or click the **Adobe Campaign** logo, in the top left corner, then select **Triggered Journeys**.
+To access the Journey Orchestration' interface, click the **Triggered Journeys** card from the home page of Campaign Standard or click the **Adobe Campaign** logo, in the top left corner, then select **Triggered Journeys**.

 ![](../assets/journey1.png)